zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

    This is the grouping value used by the API Mediation Layer to group multiple API services together into "tiles".
    Each unique identifier represents a single API Catalog UI dashboard tile.
-   Specify a value that is an ID of a defined tile.
+   Specify the value based on the ID of the defined tile.

 * **catalogUiTile**

    This section contains definitions of tiles.
 Each tile is defined in a section that has its tile ID as a key.